HEnquist/camilladsp/README.md

 ## Wasapi

-The device name for Wasapi is the same as seen in the Windows volume control.
-For example, the VB-CABLE device name is "CABLE Output (VB-Audio Virtual Cable)".
-The device name is built from the input/output name and card name, and the format is "{input/output name} ({card name})".

 Audio can be captured in two ways.
 - Virtual sound card

   To capture audio from applications a virtual sound card is used.
 [VB-CABLE from VB-AUDIO](https://www.vb-audio.com/Cable/) works well.

-  Set VB-CABLE as the default playback device in the control panel, and let CamillaDSP capture from the VB-CABLE output.
+  Set VB-CABLE as the default playback device in the Windows sound control panel.
+Open "Sound" in the Control Panel, then in the "Playback" tab select "CABLE Input" and click the "Set Default" button.
+  The next step is to figure out the device names to enter in the CamillaDSP configuration.
+  Stay on the "Playback" tab and locate the device you want to use for playback of the processed audio.
+Note the two lines with the name and description of the device.
+  Then switch to the Recording tab.
+There should be a device listed as "CABLE Output".
+  See "Device names" below for how to convert this information into the the devicename to enter in the CamillaDSP configuration.

 - Loopback

   In loopback mode the audio is captured from a Playback device.
+In this mode, a spare unused sound card can be used instead of a virtual sound card.
+The built in audio of the computer should work.
+The quality of the card doesn't matter, since the audio data will not be routed through it.
 This requires using shared mode, see more below.

+  Open the Sound Control Panel app, and locate the unused card in the "Playback" tab.
+Set it as default device.
+See "Device names" below on how to write the device name to enter in the CamillaDSP configuration.
+  Also on the "Playback" tab, locate the device you want to use for playback of the processed audio, and write down the device name.

 CamillaDSP supports both shared and exclusive modes.